FalconfeatherX/Furaffinity-Gallery-Downloader/README.md

 After the first run,artist.txt and cookies.txt will be created,you can only put one artist into the txt with no \n followed.

 ## Information must be put in
-Downloader has no default info,so three parameter are requried in Constant.py
+Downloader has no default config,so three parameter are requried in Constant.py

 Requrie cookies to login if want to download adult content.